The Progress Economy

 The future of trade lies in services: key trends, World Trade Organisation

-In other words, two-thirds of global economic value now comes from services.
-The question, then, becomes inescapable: is a model of innovation built for goods still viable in a world dominated by services?
+With two-thirds of global economic value now coming from services, the question becomes inescapable: is a model of innovation built for goods still viable in a world dominated by services?
+Are we navigating innovation using an out of date map?

 Too much internal focus